GeForce 8 series: GeForce 8M series

 On May 10, 2007, Nvidia announced the availability of their GeForce 8 notebook GPUs through select OEMs.
-So far the lineup consists of the 8200M, 8400M, 8600M, 8700M and 8800M series chips.
+The lineup consists of the 8200M, 8400M, 8600M, 8700M and 8800M series chips.

 It was announced by Nvidia that some of their graphics chips have a higher than expected rate of failure due to overheating when used in particular notebook configurations.
 Some major laptop manufacturers made adjustments to fan setting and firmware updates to help delay the occurrence of any potential GPU failure.
 In late July 2008, Dell released a set of BIOS updates that made the laptop fans spin more frequently.
-As of mid-August 2008, nVidia had yet to give further details publicly, though it had been heavily rumored that all or most of the 8400 and 8600 cards had this issue.
+As of mid-August 2008, Nvidia has not published any further details publicly, though it has been heavily rumored that most, if not all, of the 8400 and 8600 cards had this issue.

+GeForce 8200M series

+The GeForce 8200M is an entry-level series of GeForce 8M GPUs.
+It can be found in some entry-level to mid-range laptops as an alternative to integrated graphics.
+The GeForce 8200M G is the only GPU in this series.

+Its GPU core was based on the GeForce 9200M/9300M GS GPUs.
+This series was not designed for gaming, but rather for viewing high-definition video content.
+It can still play older games just fine, but may struggle to play with then-current games at low settings.

+Some HP Pavilion, Compaq Presario, and Asus laptops have GeForce 8200M G GPUs.

 GeForce 8400M series

-The GeForce 8400M is the entry level series for the GeForce 8M chipset.
-Normally found on midrange laptops as an alternative solution to integrated graphics, the 8400M was designed for watching high definition video content rather than gaming.
+The GeForce 8400M is the entry-level series for the GeForce 8M chipset.
+Normally found on mid-range laptops as an alternative solution to integrated graphics, the 8400M was designed for watching high-definition video content rather than gaming.

 Versions include the 8400M G, 8400M GS, and 8400M GT.
-While these GPUs are not oriented for high-end gaming, the GDDR3-equipped 8400M-GT can handle most games of its time at medium settings, and was suitable for occasional gaming.
+These were not designed for gaming (it was only meant for non-gaming tasks such as high-definition video content as mentioned above), however the GDDR3-equipped 8400M GT can handle most games of its time at medium settings and was suitable for occasional gaming.
+On the other hand, the rest of the 8400M series aside from the 8400M GT handled older games quite well but can only run then-current games at low settings.

+Some ASUS and Acer laptops featured 8400M G GPUs.
+Some Acer Aspire models, some HP Pavilion dv2000, dv6000, dv9000 models, some Dell Vostro 1500 and 1700 models, the Dell XPS M1330, and some Sony VAIO models featured 8400M GS GPUs.
+Various Acer Aspire and Sony VAIO laptop models featured 8400M GT GPUs.